dojo/docs/dojox/data/JsonRestStore.rst

 This is the service object that is used to retrieve lazy data and save results The function should be directly callable with a single parameter of an object id to be loaded The function should also have the following methods:
-	put(id,value) - puts the value at the given id post(id,value) - posts (appends) the value at the given id delete(id) - deletes the value corresponding to the given id Note that it is critical that the service parses responses as JSON.
+* put(id,value) - puts the value at the given id
+* post(id,value) - posts (appends) the value at the given id
+* delete(id) - deletes the value corresponding to the given id Note that it is critical that the service parses responses as JSON.
 If you are using dojox.rpc.Service, the easiest way to make sure this happens is to make the responses have a content type of application/json.
+If you are creating your own service, make sure you use handleAs: "json" with your XHR requests.

 The *target* parameter
 This is the target URL for this Service store.
 This may be used in place